arduino/docs-content/content/software/plc-ide/tutorials/plc-programming-introduction/content.md

 ## Introduction

-The IEC-61131-3 standard collects 5 programming languages to help you creating your programs; you can use them together to make an entire program, grouping them in functions and function blocks.
+The IEC-61131-3 standard collects 5 programming languages to help you to create your programs; you can use them together to make an entire program, grouping them into functions and function blocks.
 In addition to the standard languages, an Arduino sketch can be integrated, interacting with the other languages by means of Shared Variables.
 This kind of development can be accomplished using Arduino PLC IDE.
-In this tutorial you will familiarize with all of them while having an Arduino sketch in mind as a reference.
+In this tutorial you will familiarize yourself with all of them while having an Arduino sketch in mind as a reference.

 ## Goals